SumoLogic/sumologic-otel-collector/pkg/receiver/mysqlrecordsreceiver/README.md

       # this is mandatory feild that needs to be specified by an user trying to save the state of the index_column_name of a database query
       index_column_type: 'NUMBER'

-      # while doing state managemenent of a query, a user can expicitly define the identifier value in a table, after which the records should be fetched in
+      # while doing state managemenent of a query, a user can explicitly define the identifier value in a table, after which the records should be fetched in
       # this is the explicitly defined identifier value for a particular database query
       initial_index_column_start_value: '5'